 History of peanuts

-Peanuts originated in South America where they have existed for thousands of years.
-They played an important role in the diet of the Aztecs and other Native Indians in South America and Mexico.
+thousands of years.
+They played an important role in the diet of the

 The Spanish and Portuguese explorers who found peanuts growing in the New World brought them on their voyages to Africa.
 They flourished in many African countries and were incorporated into local traditional food cultures.
 Since they were revered as a sacred food, they were placed aboard African boats traveling to North America during the beginning of the slave trade, which is how they were first introduced into this region.